calcore-io/modelio2doc/modelio2doc/doc/modelio2doc - User Manual.md

 [optional] **>>**: command separator which is optional

 [optional] ***location_specification***: an optional location specification for the model element to operate with.
-If not provided, the command will operate (if applicable) over the "current location" which is defined with the "set-location" command.
+If not provided, the command will operate (if applicable) over the "current location" which is set by the command "set-location".

 ## Commands Syntax